cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 overlap communication and computation while both take place simultaneously.
 The same can be done with receive, but if a message is not available and you do need the message, you may have to probe or even use a blocked receive.
-To wait for a message to be sent or received, we can also use the wait method , effectively converting the non-blocking message to a blocking one.
+To wait for a message to be sent or received, we can also use the wait method, effectively converting the non-blocking message to a blocking one.

 Next, we showcase an example of the non-blocking send and receive methods